New Kitchen Cost

 - Materials: The material you use for your worktops makes a big difference in total cost.

-- Including a Kitchen Island: An island adds cost but also increases the functionality of your kitchen.
+- Including a Kitchen Island: Adding a kitchen island adds cost but also increases the functionality of your kitchen.
 If it has electrics and plumbing, the cost will be higher.

 - Appliance Quality: Appliances can be budget-friendly or very expensive.
 Besides the number of appliances, cost factors are their size, features and functions.